talentedaamer/wptailwind/readme.txt

 WordPress theme that has to be lightweight, super fast and clean.

+== For Developers ==
+1. `cd` to `wordpress-installation/wp-content/themes/`
+2. `git clone https://github.com/talentedaamer/wptailwind.git` to clone the repo
+3. `npm install` to install the packages
+4. `npm run dev` to compile the assets or `npm run watch` to watch for changes

 == Installation ==

 1. In your WordPress Dashboard, go to Appearance -> Themes and click the Add New button.